alibabacloudkorea/ACKC/Welcome file.md

 # SSH connection acceleration with GA including ACL

 As of 2020.07.05, there is no feature that control ACL(Access Control List) in Global Accelerator.
-However, many customers still need to
+However, due to security reason,

 # Files